imulki/serenade/README.md

 ## Before you use this repo and pretrained models

 ### License
 Commercial use is NOT allowed.
 Please read the [LICENSE](LICENSE) file.
-This repo and the models are licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).
+This repo and the models are licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ### Conditions
 Using this repository and the models to impersonate any singer without their consent is strictly PROHIBITED.
 Please use this repo and the pretrained models responsibly.

+## News and updates
+- [Mar.
+16] Initial commit.

 ## Usage